 Spurious Sprues and Where to Find ThemThe two wands on sprue (Design ID 36752) are available in the following sets (excluding those to be supplied in LEGO Minifigures 71022 Harry Potter and Fantastic Beasts).
-Links in this list all go to Amazon USA; if you're buying your LEGO Harry Potter sets from Amazon, please consider following our affiliate links to get there!
-It sends a few pennies our way and helps us carry on publishing.
+Links in this list all go to Amazon USA; if you're buying your sets or anything from Amazon, please consider that as an Amazon Associate, New Elementary earn from qualifying purchases.

 Black (Element ID 6232209)